bjcosta/landscaping/README.md

 # Asthectically pleasing, productive backyard landscaping

-This project will be used as a place to document my learnings and decisions made for a landscaping project in my backyard.

-If others are interested in designing an asthectically pleasing yet productive landscape in their suburban back yards, then maybe they can learn from my mistakes.

-Overall we are trying to achieve a few things in this design:
+This is the challange:

+> Can I turn a my typical surburban backyard into something that is both beautiful and productive?

+This document will catalog the key areas considered in part of a design for my backyard to try and meet this challange.
+I want my backyard to be:
-* Asthetically pleasing (Most permaculture, aquaponic systems I see are ugly, with a bit of planning I think there is no need for them to be)
+* Asthetically pleasing (Most permaculture, aquaponic systems I see are ugly, with a bit of planning and cost I think there is no need for them to be)
+* Productive (Fruit, vegetables, eggs, fish)
 * Efficient/Sustainable (Setting up as many natural cycles as possible, working with nature instead of against it)
-* Productive (Fruit, vegetables, eggs, fish)
-* Reduced maintainence (through automation and good up-front design)
+* Low maintainence (through automation and good up-front design)

+On this page I will highlight aspects of the garden design I am considering and why with a brief overview.
+For each item, I plan to later provide a lot more detail including experiments, detailed designs and information.

 ![photos.overview.png](photos/overview.png)

 ## Goal statement

 I used this as guide to create the goal statement: https://www.milkwood.net/2015/10/26/permaculture-design-process-1-writing-a-goal-statement/

-The purpose of the goal statement is to help us imagine what it is like and ensure that decisions I make along the way contribute to the high level outcome instead of getting lost in the details of specific technologies (I cant help myself though I MUST have a pond).
+The purpose of the goal statement is to help us imagine what it is like and ensure that decisions made along the way contribute to the high level outcome instead of getting lost in the details of specific technologies (I can't help myself though I MUST have a pond).

 > Our small suburban back yard is productive and beautiful.
 With a focus on sustainable closed loop ecosystems, it provides us with some edible food and a habitat for local wildlife while reducing our detrimental impact on the environment.
 >